 Bomtwix realized the skeleton Bombi had taken her recent clothing from had been an anytaur partly in the form of a lizard.
 They felt a twinge of regret for all the childhood stories of anytaurs that couldn’t affect them.
 Twixit had heard tell of them as a child, right alongside dragons, tinkertrees, and free-swimming constellations.
 Bombi had different bed time stories whispered to her, more about sneaky furry creatures managing to steal from the privileged and live comfortably in secret dark nooks.

-Either way, the anytaurs didn’t seem noble and magnificent to Bomtwix; they were just another piece of window dressing for the lands of Shook and Cain.
-They came from the same nothing as everything and everyone else.
+Either way, the anytaurs didn’t seem noble and magnificent to Bomtwix; they were just another piece of window dressing for the lands of Shook and Cain, spawned from the same nothing as everything and everyone else.
 Worse, none of the runners around the Gone Basin were anything other than human, implying that all anytaurs were NPCs and couldn’t even figure out their world was false.

 They could still be of some use though.
 The tip on the wall had phrased it as anytaur sources.
 That meant bodies that were not yet made, the same way Bombi’s sword had been absent but still sharp before she’d given it form with fire and clay.
 Perhaps they could do the same thing, but offer their own spirits instead of fire or water.
 Perhaps they could inhabit these sources and be separated from the tightening knot of pain in their souls.